lzxindustries/lzxtm/docs/modules/scrolls.md

 Scrolls Firmware 1.0.1 (ZIP)

 Should I Update My Firmware?
-If your serial number is below #50, you should update your firmware to version 1.0.1, available for download on this page.
+If your serial number is below #50, you should update your firmware to the latest version, available for download on this page.
 This will fix compatibility issues with progressive sync timings.
 Firmware update instructions are included in the download.
 -->